mosa/MOSA-Project/Source/Docs/tool-launcher.rst

 .. image:: images/mosa-launcher.png

-.. tip:: See :doc:`MOSA Launch <tool-launcher-console>` for a console version of this application.
+.. tip:: Check out the :doc:`MOSA Launch <tool-launcher-console>` for a console version of this application.

 The **MOSA Launcher** can be launched by executing `Mosa.Tool.Launcher.exe`.